aysieelf/Snake/README.md

 Download the game:
 - **macOS**: Download `Snake.app` from [Releases](https://github.com/aysieelf/Snake/releases/tag/1.0.0)
   - After downloading, locate Snake.app in Finder.
+  - When opening for the first time:
     - Right-click (or Control-click) on the app and select Open.
     - In the pop-up dialog, confirm by clicking Open.
-  - This step is necessary because the app is not notarized by Apple. (and I'm too poor to pay for it 😅)
+    - This step is necessary because the app is not notarized by Apple. (_and I'm too poor to pay for it_ 😅)
     - Note: First launch might take a few seconds.
+  - Afterward, you can open the app normally by double-clicking.

 ## 🚀 Development Setup
 If you want to explore or modify the code: